nmodi007/Black-jack/README.md

 Have you ever wondered what would happen in the long run if you played Blackjack at a casino, "by the Blackjack chart/table"?

-Blackjack chart tells the player exactly what to do for every possible senario a player could have.
+Blackjack chart tells the player exactly what to do for every possible scenario a player could have.
 In this project this player decision is placed into two charts.
 The hit_stay_or_double.csv chart and the splitting.csv chart.
 The hit_stay_or_double chart takes two inputs, the player total (soft and hard total) and the dealer up-card, and returns either hit, stay, or double.
 If the player is dealt a pair as the original hand, then the splitting chart is used (along with the dealer up-card) to decide split or stay.